44 Volunteers provided 59,000 hot lunches, served Monday through Friday, frequently

 Shortly before closing volunteers begin to clean the kitchen and dining room.
 This can easily take another fifteen to thirty minutes.
 The objective is to thoroughly clean all food preparation and serving areas and to ensure all food products are properly stored.
 When this is conscientiously done, it makes life so much easier for the next shift.
 With a totally different crew each day, it’s hard to get everybody conditioned as to where items are stored and some days we need to have several treasure hunts to locate everything needed.

 Ultimately, it is nothing short of a small miracle that we function so well.
-Just imagine six different groups using the same kitchen each day of the week (Church of Latter Day Saints serve the noon meal on Saturdays), not seeing or talking with each other on a regular basis and still being able to provide food for over 200 people daily.
+Just imagine five different groups using the same kitchen each day of the week, not seeing or talking with each other on a regular basis and still being able to provide food for over 200 people daily.

 Thank You to all those volunteers who make the noon meals a pleasant service to our poor and hungry.